 A Year to Love will stretch you.
 Grow you.
-Love you up and allow you to love yourself more deeply.
+Allow you to love yourself more deeply.

 As a creative mentor, I invite you to explore and discover your unique expression.
 With my open-hearted, intuitive listening, I will guide you on a healing journey of authentic expression.
 Exploring your personal stories, through a variety of creative arts practices, you will learn to feel good about yourself, and honour your life experiences.
 Through my PhD in Arts-Based Education from the University of B.C.
 I developed the transformative practice of Loving Inquiry.
 Join me for A Year to Love creative mentorship program, or in a One-to-One creative coaching session by phone or in-person.

 I have the deepest gratitude for this time & space of A Year to Love.
 It has helped me create an entirely different relationship with my creativity and released me from a lot of inner turmoil and torment.